 Wawanesa Life Insurance

-Wawanesa distributes insurance products throughout Canada.
+Wawanesa Life Insurance distributes life insurance products throughout Canada.
 Wawanesa also offers home insurance, auto insurance, farm insurance, and commercial business insurance.

-Term insurance is available for 10, 15, 20, 25, or 30 years, or up to age 85.
-Wawanesa insurance also offers three permanent life insurance plans: 20 Pay Whole Life, Pay to Age 100, and Instant Issue Life Insurance.
+This life insurance company offers term life insurance for 10, 15, 20, 25, or 30 years, or up to age 85.
+Wawanesa insurance also offers three permanent life insurance plans: 20 Pay Whole Life Insurance, Pay to Age 100, and Instant Issue Life Insurance.
 The last one is ideal for those who want coverage instantly.
 It lets you forego medical examination, and the coverage starts as soon as you submit the life insurance application and pay the first premium.
 The application process is simple and straightforward.

 - A wide range of life insurance goods